aayushdebugging/flask-unity/README.md

 2. **Ensure the `data.json` file exists**:

-    Create a `data.json` file in the `MyCSharpApp` directory.
+    Create a `data.json` file outside the `MyCSharpApp` directory.
 This file will be used to store the fetched data from the Flask API.

     ```bash
-    echo "{}" > data.json
+    echo "{}" > ../data.json
     ```

 3. **Build and run the C# application**: